RafeHatfield/yarl/ITEMS_REFERENCE.md

 - **Durability** - Equipment degradation

 **Future Items:**
+- **Wands** (rechargeable spells with multiple charges!)
+  - Wand of Fireball, Wand of Lightning, Wand of Healing, etc.
+  - Start with 3-10 charges
+  - Recharge by "feeding" matching scrolls to wands
+  - More reliable than scrolls, but rarer to find
+  - Durability system (max charges decrease over time)
 - More ranged weapons (heavy crossbow, throwing weapons)
 - Rings & amulets
 - More armor sets